hygieia/hygieia/CONTRIBUTING.md

 ## To raise an issue/ report a bug
 * Please use github issues and include a detailed description, including screenshots if applicable.

-## Contact us
-* The Hygieia development team is happy to assist with any issues related to contributing to this project.
-Please contact us at ** INSERT EMAIL HERE **

 Thanks again for your help, and we look forward to seeing the great new features you contribute to the Hygieia ecosystem!